Cabrera sits, but Tigers beat Orioles 6-4 to complete sweep

 TRAINER’S ROOM

+Tigers: C Grayson Greiner experienced cramping and left the game early.
+OF Jacob Robson pinch-hit for him in the sixth and made his major league debut, going 0 for 2. … Detroit put utilityman Niko Goodrum (left groin strain) on the 10-day injured list and transferred LHP Matthew Boyd (left arm discomfort) to the 60-day IL.

-Orioles: Baltimore reinstated RHP Tyler Wells (right wrist tendinitis) from the injured list.
+Orioles: Baltimore reinstated RHP Tyler Wells (right wrist tendinitis) from the IL.
+He pitched a scoreless inning.

 UP NEXT